 Technicians check the panel surface temperature at Thailand’s Sunny Bangchak Solar Farm, one of the largest solar plants in Southeast Asia.
 Photo: ADB.

-The Greater Mekong Subregion has significant potential to develop renewal energy, but it also faces major challenges, according to the publication Renewable Energy Developments and Potential in the Greater Mekong Subregion.
+The Greater Mekong Subregion has significant potential to develop renewal energy, but it also faces major challenges.

 Cambodia, the Lao People’s Democratic Republic, Myanmar, Thailand, and Viet Nam—all members of the Greater Mekong Subregion—are seeking to expand the use of renewable energy.
 Here is where they stand:

 Thailand.
 To reduce dependency on imported energy and to lower emissions of greenhouse gases, Thailand’s national energy policy seeks to expand the use of renewable energy.
 The government seeks to increase the country’s use of alternative energy sources to 25% by 2021.
 This would be done through advances in solar and wind power, a doubling of biomass energy, and an increase in mini-hydropower.
-Thailand has excellent solar power potential and the government has a target of installing nearly 2,000 megawatts of solar photovoltaic (PV) by 2021.
-Its wind resources are relatively modest, although there has been significant development of wind power projects.
-Wind parks tend to be small scale though recently several larger grid-connected wind projects have been commissioned.
-Thailand’s well-established grid is a critical factor in supporting the expansion of wind power.
+Thailand has excellent solar power potential.
+It has installed about 2,142 MW of solar power as of 2016.
+Its wind resources were at 224 MW capacity in 2014.
+The share of renewable energy in electricity generation has increased to 9.9% in 2014 from 5.9% in 2010.

 Conditions favor wind power development in Viet Nam.
 There are suitable wind speeds in the southern coastal areas and offshore, and an extensive grid system.
 The declining cost of electricity generation by wind power—aided by government financial incentives—has made it a competitive alternative for hydropower, coal, and diesel.
 Installed wind capacity has increased rapidly.
 It is estimated that more than 1,000 residential wind turbines have been installed in Viet Nam since 2000.
 A number of large-scale, grid-connected wind projects are in the works.
-Solar energy continues to be costly, but an estimated 4,000 families have nonetheless installed home systems, and a number of small-scale, grid-connected PV plants have recently been developed.
-The southern half of the country, where more than 60% of national solar potential is located, enjoys relatively high solar irradiation levels.
+Solar energy continues to be costly, but an estimated 4,000 families have nonetheless installed home systems.
+About 20 MW of solar energy have been developed and another 470 MW are under various stages of development.
+The southern half of the country in particular enjoys relatively high solar irradiation levels.

 Apart from Thailand, the Greater Mekong Subregion countries are at an early stage in developing their renewable energy resources.
 The GMS program is a key supporter of projects that help expand these resources and produce clean, efficient energy.